Skip to main content

 What you give up

-Be clear-eyed about what ollim-bot doesn’t do:
+What ollim-bot doesn’t do:

 • Platform choice.
 Discord only.
 No WhatsApp, Telegram, Slack, or SMS.
 If Discord isn’t where you spend your day, this isn’t the right tool.